When grief gets complicated

 I began examining the literature and came across the term complicated grief.
 This is what I had been looking for and it accurately described what I had seen in my clinical practice.

-So what is complicated grief and how does it present?
+What is complicated grief and how does it present?

 Complicated grief is a term that is used to describe a person’s grief which has been enduring in its intensity, despite the passage of time.
 It often inhibits you from being able to uptake any of your usually activities and you often isolate yourself from others as feelings of shame, blame and guilt hold your grief like an anchor.
 This withdrawal from life often amplifies your sense of aloneness and you may begin to experience suicidal thoughts.